Valentin-Arkov/ideal-weight/README.md

 ## Assignment (optional)

-1. Based on the code as a template, deploy your model trained on the real-life dataset.
+1. Based on the code as a template, deploy your model trained on the real-life dataset (see LMS).

 2. Along with the prediction, print out its uncertainty interval.